Important Information – Please Read Before Ordering

-Births Deaths Marriages are unable to accept applications for Stillborn children.
+We are unable to accept applications for stillborn children.
 Stillborn registrations are classed as sealed records due to its sensitive nature.
-The Registrar can provide a certificate of stillbirth at the time of registration only to the parent signing the stillbirths register.
+The registrar can provide a certificate of stillbirth at the time of registration only to the parent signing the stillbirths register.
 Afterwards, the mother or father of the stillborn child can get a certified copy of the entry in the register at the Office of the Registrar-General.

 How and where can I register my stillborn child?

-In order for the stillbirth to be registered the medical practitioner who attended the stillbirth, or examined the baby must give you a certificate stating the baby’s weight and gestational age and the name and address of where the stillbirth took place.
+The medical practitioner who attended the stillbirth, or examined the baby must give a certificate stating the baby’s weight and gestational age and the name and address of where the stillbirth took place.